About Wells Dental

 - - High Speed Spindle, December 16, 1952

 - - The Quick Chuck, September 3, 1957

 - - The Handpiece, October 30, 1962

 Richard Wells purchased the business from Alma and Earl in 1967.
 Earl retired with his fishing pole, but Alma continued to work for two more decades, retiring in 1987 at the age of 80.
 Richard developed the Engine Unit in 1967.
 He grew the business over the next 10 years and in 1976 incorporated it as Wells Dental Inc.

 Not content to rest on the company’s laurels, Richard redesigned the Quick Chuck in 1977, changing its name to the Wells Super Quick Chuck.
 The Wells Engine Arm was redesigned in 1990 and the Wells Engine Unit was redesigned in 1991.
 In 1995 the Dental Lab Consumables were added to the product line.
 The Pin Setter was developed in late 1998 and early 1999.

-These days Aaron works in Shipping and Receiving, Customer Service and Technical Service.
-Richard works as the General Manager and Marvin runs day-to-day operations as the Shop Foreman, while Anita keeps the office wheels turning.
 Truly a family company, business is healthy thanks to almost 90 years of hard work and dedication.
-Wells Dental Inc. continues to build on the strengths of its past, like rock-solid quality and attentive customer service, while keeping a keen eye on the future, with a new product scheduled for release in 2010.
+Wells Dental Inc. continues to build on the strengths of its past: rock-solid quality and attentive customer service.